 Ask For Supplies

 Don’t be afraid to ask for supplies that you need from your administration.
-A lot of times, they have money that needs to be spent.
-If you are teaching a new grade level or are new to the subject, you will need supplies!
+Many times, they have money that needs to be spent.
+There is grant money, federal money, and more, especially at Title I schools.
+If you are starting a new teaching job whether it is teaching a new grade level or are new to the subject, you will need supplies!

 This could be physical supplies like lab materials, or it could be online resources like those on TPT or a teaching resource membership that you are interested in.